top of page

 About Us

-Since WW2 our wildflower meadows have been in decline and we have lost approx 89% in the UK.
+Since WW2 our wildflower meadows have been in decline and we have lost approximately 89% in the UK.
+This is equivivalent to 7.5 million acres of wild flower meadows lost since the1930s.
+Ancient Chalk grassland is a globally rare habitat and now only covers 4% of the South Downs National Park.
 This has resulted in a huge decline in the number of pollinators.

-Having received £1,500 from the National Park’s Sustainable Communities Fund, the society was able to build a polytunnel in 2020 in Stanmer Park.
-The polytunnel will be used to nurture plug plants for use to rejuvenate areas in Brighton and beyond.
+Having received a grant from the National Park’s Sustainable Communities Fund, the society was able to erect a polytunnel in 2020 in Stanmer Park.
+The polytunnel is now the WFCS HQ and is used to nurture plants for use to rejuvenate areas in Brighton and beyond.

-In addition, to the replanting we do, our plug plants are also available to buy for just £1 per plug plant.
+Our plants are also available for the general public to buy for just £1 per plant.
 Proceeds from which will enable the work we are doing to further biodiversity.

 bottom of page